To secure Gaza ceasefire, dealmakers overcame enemies' deep distrust

 A senior U.S. official involved in the talks said Hamas negotiators made several last-minute demands, but “we held very firm.”

-After calling the Hamas negotiators into his office, with the media and the world still anxiously waiting, the Qatari prime minister met separately with the Israelis and U.S. envoys.
-Finally, three hours behind schedule, Sheikh Mohammed stepped to a lectern to announce the parties had reached an agreement.
+After calling the Hamas negotiators into his office, Sheikh Mohammed met separately with the Israelis and U.S. envoys.
+Three hours behind schedule, he stepped to a lectern to announce the parties had reached an agreement.

-Even then, negotiations resumed the following day to wrangle with questions about final implementation of the deal and mechanisms for doing so.
-By the time the talks ended, it was 4 a.m.

-Hours later, Israeli President Isaac Herzog voiced his hope that the deal would bring a national moment of goodwill, healing and rebuilding.

-The deal calls for Israel and Hamas to resume talks just over a week from now, to work out the second phase.
+Israel and Hamas are set to resume talks just over a week from now, to work out the second phase.
 That is supposed to include the release of all remaining hostages, living and dead, and a permanent ceasefire.
 But getting there, observers say, will likely be even tougher.

 —-